 Being found guilty of violating bail conditions will result in a criminal record and could potentially lead to jail time, even for a first offence.
 Additionally, having a criminal record that includes a failure to comply with bail can make it much more difficult to receive another release on bail in the future.

-Given the serious nature of the possible consequences for being found guilty of violating a bail condition, it is critical that you speak with an experienced defence lawyer.
+Given the serious nature of the possible consequences for being found guilty of violating a bail condition, it is critical that you speak with an experienced bail hearing lawyer.
 They will be able to work with you to determine the best defence for your situation.

 If you breach your bail conditions, you can be arrested and criminally charged with failing to comply with your bail.
 The police are able to issue a warrant for your arrest if: